powsybl/powsybl-core/docs/grid_exchange_formats/cgmes/export.md

 #### Regulating control

-If the network comes from a CIM-CGMES model and a shunt compensator has initially a `RegulatingControl`, it always has at export too.
+If the network comes from a CIM-CGMES model and a shunt compensator initially has a `RegulatingControl`, it will still have one at export.

-A shunt compensator with local voltage control (i.e. the regulating terminal is the same of the terminal of connection) and no valid voltage target will not have any exported regulating control.
+A shunt compensator with local voltage control (i.e., the regulating terminal is the same of the terminal of connection) and no valid voltage target will not have any exported regulating control.
 In all other cases, a `RegulatingControl` is exported with `RegulatingControl.mode` set to `RegulatingControlModeKind.voltage`.